 If during my first visit I didn’t like Thailand’s capital that much, and even wondered whether I should come back or not, now it’s completely different.
 I do like Bangkok and I even think that I could spend more time here.

-It’s such a vibrant, dynamic and cosmopolitan city, with an incredible food scene, captivating spirituality, big contrasts and also smiley people and there are many places to visit in Bangkok.
+It’s such a vibrant, dynamic and cosmopolitan city, with an incredible food scene, captivating spirituality, big contrasts, also smiley people and there are many places to visit in Bangkok.

 Bangkok combines the excitement of any big metropolis in the world with a unique fusion of eastern and western civilizations and the city must-be in any Thailand itinerary.

 7 Best Things to Do in Bangkok

 Because most visitors spend only a few days in the city, during which they also take day trips (floating market, Ayutthaya, etc.), they may end up not seeing many tourist attractions in Bangkok.
 Thus, I decided to make a list of the 7 best things to do in Bangkok, so during your next visit, you can appreciate this extraordinary city more.

 Of course, a visit to Bangkok cannot be completed without going to one of the most popular and breathtaking landmarks in Thailand!

 This architectonic complex was constructed in 1782 to be the residence of the royal family of Thailand and consists of museums, temples and government buildings.
 The Grand Palace is also the home of the Temple of the Emerald Buddha, the most sacred Buddha in the whole country.